 I went to San Francisco Bar Restaurant at lunchtime and it got a bit too hot on the terrace at one point, so maybe you should try it in the evening, in case you want to give it a go.

-Where to drink When you visit Shkoder Albania
+Where to drink when you visit Shkoder Albania

 So you had a lovely meal, but you still have some time (and money) to spare in good company.
 Almost across the street from the Wanderers Hostel, there is Shega e Eger, the perfect place to have a coffee or a healthy juice.

 They also serve food and they have some sweet treats, too, at more affordable prices than the places suggested above.
+So take them into account if you visit Shkoder Albania on a budget!

 I’ve tried something very simple, yet very refreshing: a lemony, minty, cucumber water with ice.
 I don’t know what it’s called, I just asked for what Hasna was having because I had a taste of hers and it felt so good on such a hot day.